BenchCI Documentation¶

 A bench is your physical setup: DUT, debugger, UART/CAN/Modbus adapters, GPIO, relays, power controllers, measurement instruments, and related resources.

-A suite is what should happen: flash, reset, send commands, wait for logs, read registers, check GPIO, validate CAN frames, cycle power, take measurements, and assert metrics.
+A suite is what should happen: flash, reset, send commands, wait for logs, read registers, check GPIO, validate CAN frames, run bounded fuzzing, cycle power, take measurements, and assert metrics.

 An Agent is the hardware-connected process that lets CI or remote users run tests without sitting next to the device.